homobel/redjs/builder/readme.md

 ###File syntax

-Statements is solid (space number can vary).
+Statements are solid (space number can vary).

 *Header*